Rutu136/Comp4050-Project-Management/Software Project Management Plan.md

 ### 1.2.2 Constraints
 - The project is constrained to be completed with a time frame of 13 weeks for a Minimum Viable Product (MVP) and further 1 year for a full system, Any changes to the timeline will be discussed with the client.
-- The budget for the full project is $500K.
+- The budget of $120K for MVP and $500K for the whole project.
 Any changes to the budget will be discussed with the client.
 - The system must comply with all the regulatory requirements of the country of deployment.
 - The system will rely on the availability of the IP network for communication.
 - The system must be scalable for future growth.